-This is one of the most common ingredients used in shampoos, soaps, body washers, and just about anything that creates a thick foam.
-Sodium lauryl sulfate (SLS) is in up to 90% of skin care products.
+SLS is one of the most common ingredients used in shampoos, soaps, body washes, and just about anything that creates a thick foam.
+Sodium lauryl sulfate (SLS) is in up to 90% of skincare products.

 The ingredient itself is not the biggest health concern.
-But, the harmful contaminates created during the manufacturing process are another story.
+But, the harmful contaminants created during the manufacturing process are another story.
 This includes possible chemicals that may cause kidney and liver defects.

 Best Alternatives: SLS-free formulations, foam-free natural products, coco-glucoside, decyl glucoside, saponified carrier oils or castile soaps (such as coconut, olive oil, and sunflower oils).

 Concerning Alternatives: Sodium coco-sulfate (produced in a similar fashion as SLS.
 This alternative actually contains SLS and a blend of other coconut-derived sulfates, and it carries similar irritation risks as SLS).

 6. Propylene Glycol